Thermal conductivity of Li$_3$PS$_4$ solid electrolytes with ab initio accuracy: Theory and Methods

-Figure~\ref{fig:committee_and_invariance} shows that different members of the committee give, on the same segment of trajectory, different estimates for $\bm{J}_e$ (panel a), as well as for the distribution of atomic energies per species (panel b).
-Nonetheless, the $\omega\to 0$ limit of the reduced PSD, here estimated via multivariate cepstral analysis~\cite{Ercole2017,bertossa2019}, is independent of the specific MLP committee member, as clearly shown in Fig.~\ref{fig:committee_and_invariance}(c).
-An analogous analysis on more members of the committee gives the same result, see Fig.~S5 of the SM~\cite{suppmat}.
-Crucially, the na\"ive use of $S_{ee}$, instead of the reduced PSD, leads to nonsensical estimates that are not even compatible among different committee members (see SM \cite{suppmat} Fig.~S6).
-The cepstral analysis of time series \cite{Ercole2017}, employed to filter the noisy reduced PSD of Fig.~\ref{fig:committee_and_invariance}(c), is a powerful filtering technique that has been already applied to estimate the thermal conductivity of complex materials \cite{grasselli2020heat,Pegolo2022,Pan2024}, as well as other transport coefficients \cite{malosso2022viscosity,PegoloMS2023}.
+The cepstral analysis of time series \cite{Ercole2017}, employed to filter the noisy reduced PSD of Fig.~\ref{fig:committee_and_invariance}(c) {and \cref{fig:single_component}}, is a powerful filtering technique that has been already applied to estimate the thermal conductivity of complex materials \cite{grasselli2020heat,Pegolo2022,Pan2024}, as well as other transport coefficients \cite{malosso2022viscosity,PegoloMS2023}.
 We employ its implementation in the \textsc{SporTran} code \cite{Ercole2022sportran}.
 The calculation of $\bm{J}_e$, as shown in \cref{eq:jenergy}, consists of two terms: the first term depends only on $e_i$ and the velocities and is trivial to compute; the second term depends on the so-called \textit{atomic virial}, defined by

 with $\mu, \nu \in \{x,y,z\}$.
 This is implemented in \textsc{librascal} \cite{librascal} by direct application of the chain rule to the SOAP features.
-Notice that, contrary to the total virial, the atomic virial needs \textit{not} be symmetric and all the nine Cartesian components must be stored to avoid miscalculations of $\kappa$ (see Refs.~\cite{Fan2015,Surblys2019} and SM \cite{suppmat}, Sec.~III).
+Notice that, contrary to the total virial, the atomic virial need \textit{not} be symmetric and all the nine Cartesian components must be stored to avoid miscalculations of $\kappa$ (see Refs.~\cite{Fan2015,Surblys2019}). {In particular, from the implementation standpoint, only pair potentials $v(|\bm{r}|)$ prescribe that $\mathrm{W}_{i,\mu\nu} = \mathrm{W}_{i,\nu\mu}$.
+In fact,